 Die Schuhe sind okay.
-Alles andere wŁrde ich loeschen
+Alles andere würde ich löschen

 The shoes are okay.
 Everything else I would delete

-Englischer Garten, the English Garden, in Munich, was Europe's first public garden.
-Larger than Central Park but smaller than London's Richmond Park, at over 900 acres it is one of the world's largest urban public parks, and was founded in 1789 by an English-American scientist living in Bavaria on former hunting grounds alongside the River Isar.
+Englischer Garten, the English Garden, in Munich, Bavaria, was Europe's first public garden.
+Larger than Central Park but smaller than London's Richmond Park, at over 900 acres it is one of the world's largest urban public parks, and was founded in 1789, by an English-American scientist living on former hunting grounds alongside the Isar River.

 It is beautifully laid out in the informal English style of landscape gardening fashionable from the mid 18th until the mid 19th century, nevertheless, for those of a sensitive nature, it is a good idea to plan your walking, jogging or cycling route through the park carefully in fine weather.
 In many areas the German cult of sunbathing in the nude, "Freikoerperkultur" literally Free Body Culture, or naturism, is enthusiastically followed.